brimdata/zui/docs/Code-Base-Walkthrough.md

 **/flows**

 Business logic for the app like `submitSearch` `createSpace` `exportResults`.
-These files contain redux thunks which allow them to access the state and dispatch actions.
+These files contain redux thunks which allow them to access state and dispatch actions.

 **/initializers**